captionpoint/captionpoint-plays/!archives/FROG-AND-TOAD-v2.md

 ## FROG:
 Remarkable.
 Well, I'm getting ready to wake up, so you better get back to your own dream.

+---

 I'll see you when you wake up.

 ---

+class: purple
 ## FROG, TOAD:
 Whoah!